 The creation of the AIIB indeed reflects the greater importance of emerging markets and particularly of China.

-His primary responsibilities at AIIB are to develop and monitor implementation of the Bank’s strategic agenda and translate this agenda into the Bank’s lending programme and budget; to develop the policies and procedures for the Bank’s operational investment portfolio; to support implementation of the Bank’s operational policies, including environment and social, procurement and financial management; and to oversee compliance with all of the Bank’s operational policies.
+Dr. Joachim von Amsberg‘s primary responsibilities at the AIIB are to develop and monitor implementation of the Bank’s strategic agenda and translate this agenda into the Bank’s lending programme and budget; to develop the policies and procedures for the Bank’s operational investment portfolio; to support implementation of the Bank’s operational policies, including environment and social, procurement and financial management; and to oversee compliance with all of the Bank’s operational policies.

 Before joining the AIIB, he worked with the World Bank for 25 years in charge of development finance, operations policy, country services and the Bank’s modernisation and reform agenda.
 He was also the Country Director for Indonesia and the Philippines.